 The second challenge was accepting that technology in this industry is in the Stone Age.
 I recently read a quote from Andy Grove that said, “Not all problems have a technological answer, but when they do, that is the more lasting solution.”

 I believe maritime has a lot of problems that can still be fixed by technology.
 My first brush with maritime and technology was with a large contract outsourcing a major ocean shipping business for a big CPG company.
 We had to meet certain criteria on volumes by trade lanes or allocations, and we failed the first year.
-After the COO and I left the CFO’s office bruised by the P&L results discussion, I rang the CEO and asked him, “So what software do we use to plan delegation by trade lanes?”
+After the COO and I left the CFO’s office bruised by the P&L results discussion, I rang the COO and asked him, “So what software do we use to plan allocation by trade lanes?”

 And he replied, “What do we use?
 We have a conference call once a week.”